netgen-layouts/layouts-docs/cookbook/custom_query_types.rst

 To implement a query type, you need a bit of configuration and a PHP class that will handle custom functionalities of a query type.
-In the following examples, we will show creating a custom query type that will use eZ search engine to search for items by text.
+In the following examples, we will show creating a custom query type that will use Ibexa search engine to search for items by text.

 Configuring a new query type